Richard-Gidi/AMDARI/README.md

-# Amdari Project 1: Cohort Analysis and Customer Segmentation Using K-Means
+#Cohort Analysis and Customer Segmentation Using K-Means

 This repository contains an implementation of a Cohort Analysis and Customer Segmentation project for an e-commerce business.
 The project focuses on analyzing customer behavior, retention patterns, and segmentation using clustering techniques to provide actionable insights for enhancing customer engagement.